Tixit/RPEP/README.md

 The following procedure can be used to identify what kind of message has been received:

 - 1. If the first value is a "string" type, the message is either a Fire and Forget, a Request, or an Event Stream Initiation.
   - 1.1.
-Check the commandName for the mode it was registered as.
+If the message length is 1 and the commandName is "close", it's a connection closure message
   - 1.2.
+Otherwise, check the commandName for the mode it was registered as.
+  - 1.3.
 If the commandName isn't registered, send a Fire and Forget error with the error message "noSuchCommand"
 - 2. Otherwise, if the first value is an "integer" type, the message is either a Response or an event Emission message.
   - 2.1.
 Check the id for its mode and other information as to how to handle it.
 If the id can't be found, send an "rpepIdNotFound" error response.
   - 2.2.1.
 Then, if it is a Response and there are 3 top-level values in the message, it is an error Response.
 Otherwise it is a success Response.